Thursday, July 30, 2009

 July 2022 UPDATE: The cars with GATX 23640 were at Lennox Generating Station on a drive north from the lake:

-OCTOBER 2020 UPDATE: The TankTrain cars were in the unloading shed.
+August 2024 UPDATE: The TankTrain cars were in the unloading shed, moved east from their usual position west of the shed.

 Running extra...